Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

-{The binary variable `Sub-Category' indicates whether a new patent and old patent belong to the same technology sub-category.
-Recall that we use the category level of classification to construct the alternative set{\eqref{subsec:CiteData}}.
-However, we use the sub-category level of classification as a variable that affects the choice probability.
+The binary variable `Sub-Category' indicates whether or not a new patent and a cited patent belong to the same technology sub-category.
+Recall that we use the category level of classification to construct the alternative set \eqref{subsec:CiteData}.
+We use the sub-category level of classification as a variable that affects the choice probability.
 The idea that patents prefer to cite similar patents is conceptually similar to homophily.
-We assume that the choice parameter is log-normal because it is computationally convenient.}
+We assume that the choice parameter is log-normal because it is computationally convenient.

-The time difference is equal to the difference in the award years of the new and old patents.
+The time difference is equal to the award year of the new patent minus the award year of the cited patent.
 We assume that the choice parameter for time difference is normally distributed.
 The normal distribution is computationally convenient, and it allows the age of a patent to affect citation probability either positively or negatively.